RobIsaTeam/courses/_posts/2016-02-10-6-threejs-our-first-3d-object-in-the-page.markdown

 scene.add( mesh );
 {%endhighlight%}

-The last step now is to render our scene (and giving an indication of when we're done to debug).
+The last step now is to render our scene.
 Our renderer expects a scene and a camera and our scene contains our brain:

 {%highlight javascript%}
 renderer.render(scene, camera);
-console.log('done')
 {%endhighlight%}

 ___